 Moreover, it would make the Roma and gypsy way of life illegal by turning trespass from a civil offence to a crime.
 “Police will be able to confiscate the homes of gypsies, Roma and travellers and imprison them for up to three months if they stop in the wrong places,” he said.
 “This is a deliberate attack on a vulnerable minority.”

 Cllr Catherine Braun, leader of the Green Group on Stroud District Council, then spoke, saying: “We want to say loudly and clearly that we do not want our historic right to protest to become a crime.
 This Bill would remove some of our most basic rights and freedoms and enable the government to turn the UK into a police state.
 It represents an enormous extension of policing powers that would give the police and government the power to ban peaceful protest.”

-For information on the governments full legislative program and how to fight it, read this gal-dem guide here and find more information on the national Kill The Bill protests today, Saturday 15th, here.
+For information on the governments full legislative program and how to fight it, read this gal-dem guide here and find more information on the national Kill The Bill protests on Saturday 15th January 2022, here.